An Optimal Control Derivation of Nonlinear Smoothing Equations

-Duality theory is concerned with the construction of optimal control problems whose solution yields a solution to an estimation/filtering problems~\cite[Ch.
+There is a fundamental dual relationship between estimation and control.
+The most basic of these relationships is the well known duality between controllability and observability of a linear system~\cite[Ch.
 15]{Kailath:233814}.
-In classical linear Gaussian settings, such constructions are of the following two types \cite[Sec.
+The relationship suggests that the problem of filter (estimator) design can be re-formulated as a variational problem of optimal control.
+Such variational formulations are referred to as the duality principle of optimal filtering.
+The first duality principle appears in the seminal (1961) paper of Kalman-Bucy, where the problem of minimum variance estimation is shown to be dual to a linear quadratic optimal control problem.
+In these classical settings, the dual variational formulations are of the following two types \cite[Sec.
 7.3]{bensoussan2018estimation}: (i) minimum variance estimator and (ii) minimum energy estimator.
-This paper is concerned with nonlinear extensions of the minimum energy estimator.
-The nonlinear extensions of the minimum variance estimator appear in a companion paper submitted to the conference~\cite{kim2019bsdeduality}.

-The minimum energy estimator represents a solution of the smoothing problem.
-The estimator is modeled as a controlled version of the state process, in which the process noise term is replaced by a control input.
+The classical minimum energy estimator represents a solution of the smoothing problem.
+The estimator is modeled as a controlled version of the state process in which the process noise term is replaced by a control input.
 The optimal control input is obtained by maximizing the log of the conditional (smoothed) distribution.
 For this reason, the estimator is also referred to as the maximum a posteriori (MAP) estimator.
 The MAP solution coincides with the optimal smoother in the linear-Gaussian case.
 The earliest construction of the minimum energy estimator is due to Mortensen~\cite{mortensen1968}.

-A variational formulation of the smoothing problem leading to the conditional distribution appears in~\cite{mitter2003}.
+A variational formulation of the nonlinear smoothing problem -- the focus of this paper -- leading to the conditional distribution appears in~\cite{mitter2003}.
 The formulation is based upon the variational Kallianpur-Striebel formula~\cite[Lemma 2.2.1]{van2006filtering}.
 The divergence is expressed as an optimal control objective function which turns out to be identical to the objective function considered in the MAP estimator~\cite{mortensen1968}.
 The difference is that the constraint now is a controlled stochastic process, in contrast to a single trajectory in the MAP estimator.
 With the optimal control input, the law of the stochastic process is the conditional distribution.

-An alternate viewpoint is via application of a log transformation to transform the Bellman equation of optimal control into the Zakai equation of filtering~\cite{FlemingMitter82,kappen2016adaptive}.
-Based on this transformation, the negative log-posterior has an interpretation as an optimal value function.